pierrejay/radiomanager-lib-dev/README.md

 This makes it a cost-effective wireless solution with decent data rates, capable of streaming data at several hundred kb/s.
 With encryption, it becomes a powerful tool for industrial contexts and embedded applications.
-Many "packaged" modules are available at a retail price of 5-10€, such as EBYTE E01-ML01DP5 or E01-2G4M27D with embedde power amplifier.
+Many "packaged" modules are available at a retail price of 5-10€, such as EBYTE E01-ML01DP5 or E01-2G4M27D with embedded power amplifier, used to test the library with success.

 ### Current Capabilities